yksz/netlib/README.md

 make
 sudo make install
 ```
+NOTE: Run "./build.sh -DNET_USE_OPENSSL" if use SSL/TLS.

 or

-Copy files in src directory to your project
+Copy files in src directory to your project.

 # Platform
 - Windows